Table of Contents

 5G

-5G is revolutionizing IoT in EVs, facilitating ultra-fast speeds and ultra-low latency, essential for applications like autonomous driving and smart city integration.
+5G IoT connectivity technologies are transformative, offering ultra-fast speeds and low latency essential for real-time applications like autonomous vehicles and smart city integration.

 Pros: